sedcakmak/quote-generator-2/README.md

 * I started the project by creating two objects; first object was a key-value pair of book titles and quotes.
 The second object was the book cover images.
 Then I combined them with an if clause.
 It worked, but it was a loong code:) So I refactured it into an array of objects.
 (Stored the original code on firstversion branch)
 * Lighthouse suggested that I should use avif image as the background image.
 It works on Chrome, but not on other browsers.
 I tried adding a fallback background image, but it didn't improve my performance on Lighthouse report.
 I ended up using jpg.
+* The images for the book covers didn't work on GitHub page, (checked console to see a 404Error).
+I corrected the path, now it's working.

 ## The problems I couldn't solve (yet):
 * I couldn't fade in and fade out the quotes when they're generated onclick.
 If I had  managed that, this would've been a different page:)